peterthehan/discord-audit-log-bot/README.md

   // ...Add as many guild-channel mappings as you want.
 }
 ```

+> Using `deviceMap`, log message footers will indicate the client the user is connecting from.

 > Message deletions that occur in less time than the `deleteTimeThreshold` (in seconds) will not be logged.